These links are organized into 3 sections.

 Type in a Twitter handle and this site will tell you how likely it is that the tweeter is a robot.
 It's also available as a Chrome extension.
 You must sign in to Twitter to use it.

 Learn to judge whether a video or photo is real and was taken by the person who claims to be an eye-witness.
-This site teaches the first steps for verifying photos or videos.
+This site teaches the first steps for using your head to verify photos or videos.

 Watch this site's tutorial & learn how to use this tool to check where misleading tweets and Facebook rumors come from.